 Like most contracts, if one party violates the agreement, the other party may have remedies.
 Unlike most contracts, if a BAA isn't in place, isn't complete, or is violated, both parties may be in trouble with the federal government.

-Check out that post on common HIPAA questions.
 The most common type of business associate is a person or organization that creates, receives, transmits, or maintains protected health information (PHI) "on behalf of" a covered entity or another business associate.

 The regulations are more nuanced, but in the real world, if you handle identifiable patient data for any reason, most covered entities (healthcare providers, insurance companies, pharmacies, self-ensured employers, etc.) will consider you to be a business associate and make you sign a BAA.

 Good question.
 HHS hasn't actually told us directly.
 It probably means the other entity (a covered entity or another business associate) either pays you or directs you in handling PHI.

 For two examples of HHS interpreting what it means to handle PHI "on behalf of" an entity for purposes of determining whether a business associate relationship exists, see page 5572 of the final HIPAA Omnibus rule and HHS's recent guidance on when digital health app developers may be business associates.

 No, members of your workforce are not your business associates, but you are responsible for supervising their access to PHI and training them on security and privacy practices.
 Your "workforce" includes paid employees, but also volunteers, trainees, temporary staff, and anyone else under your direct control.

 Probably.
 Most of the time independent contractors and consultants will not be under your direct control and should be treated as business associates, meaning they need to be prepared to comply fully with HIPAA, including signing a BAA and accepting liability for compliance.